ggflow123/ggflow123.github.io/index.md

 ## Research Interests

-- **Music Generation:** generate neural symbolic represenations of music and music theory as guidance.
+- **Music Generation:** generate neural symbolic represenations of music and use music theory as guidance.

 ## News